hazanasec/hazanasec.github.io/_posts/2022-07-28-Finding-unblocked-tags-for-XSS.md

 > `0 search results for 'test'`

-Thanks to the great work done by [Port Swigger research](https://twitter.com/PortSwiggerRes), we have an comprehnsive and regulary updated (cheat sheet)[https://portswigger.net/web-security/cross-site-scripting/cheat-sheet] for XSS events and tags.
+Thanks to the great work done by [Port Swigger research](https://twitter.com/PortSwiggerRes), we have an comprehensive and regularly updated (cheat sheet)[https://portswigger.net/web-security/cross-site-scripting/cheat-sheet] for XSS events and tags.

 Let's go ahead and send the request to Intruder and highlight the input between the tags`< >`